kitsiosk/muofuzz/README.md

 We use all available target programs, found under `magma/targets`.

 ## Ablation study
 Finally, we provide the code to run our Ablation Study experiments (Section 5.4 in the paper) in FuzzBench.
-For each column of Table 5, we provide a fuzzer in `fuzzbench/fuzzers/` than can be run as described in the [FuzzBench section](#fuzzbench)
+For each column of Table 5, we provide a fuzzer in `fuzzbench/fuzzers/` that can be run as described in the [FuzzBench section](#fuzzbench)